GauriGupta11/online-voting-system-/README.md

 - Voter Authentication
 - Secure Voting Process
 - Admin Panel for Results
-- Multi-file C structure with a `Makefile`
+- Multi-file C structure with a `Makefile`.

 ## How to Build
 1. Clone the repository.